turingschool/lesson_plans/ruby_02-web_applications_with_ruby/introduction_to_nokogiri.markdown

 ## Practice

 Let's practice by loading a specific article.
-Select a URL from the front page and use it in your program.
-When we run the program it should output a summary of the article like this:
+Select a specific article URL from the front page and use it in your program.
+When we run the program it should output a summary of the one article like this:

 ```
 Title: Colorado lawmakers finish session with little progress on top issues